nbinuani/Face_characteristics_challenge/README.md

 # Face_characteristics_challenge
-Project to implement a solution that can found characteristics of labelling face with gender bias
+Project to implement a solution that can found unknown characteristics of labelling face with gender bias.

+The problem and result of what characteristics must be discovered are presented just below :
+[images/LabelToFound.png]